What Type of Cookie Consent Solution Does Your Website Need?

 Plugin-based WordPress Installed and managed through the website dashboard

-Script-based Wix, Squarespace, custom sites Added manually to the website header or footer
+Script-based Wix, Squarespace, custom sites Added manually to the header, footer, or tag manager

-App-based Shopify Installed through an app store or platform app section
+App-based Shopify Installed through the platform’s app system

 Plugin-Based Setup

 A plugin-based solution is usually the easiest option for WordPress users.
-It gives you a settings panel inside your admin dashboard and may also include features like cookie scanning, consent logging, and automatic script blocking.
+It often includes a settings panel inside your admin dashboard and may also include features like cookie scanning, consent logging, and script blocking.

-This is a good choice if you want something simple and manageable.
+This is a good choice if you want something beginner-friendly and easier to manage over time.

 Script-Based Setup

-A script-based solution is common on custom websites and website builders.
-Instead of installing a plugin, you add a code snippet to your site.
+A script-based solution is common on custom websites and many website builders.
+Instead of installing a plugin, you add a code snippet to your website.

-This setup can work very well, but it may require a little more technical confidence.
+This setup can work very well, but it usually requires a little more manual work and confidence.

 App-Based Setup

 Some platforms, especially Shopify, rely more on apps than plugins.
-These apps may work similarly to plugins, but they are installed through the platform’s own app system.
+These apps may feel similar to plugins, but they are installed through the platform’s own app system.

-Let’s break it down: the platform decides the setup method.
-That is why your website type matters so much.
+In simple terms, your platform usually decides the setup method.
+That is why starting with your website type is so important.

 According to the ICO, analytics cookies are not considered strictly necessary and usually require user consent before they are set.